Kerry District League

 The Kerry District League (known as the Denny Kerry District League for sponsorship reasons) is an association football league featuring amateur and junior clubs from County Kerry.
-The KDL is a winter league run by Adrian Casey.
-Its top division, the Premier A, is a seventh level division in the Republic of Ireland football league system.
+The KDL is a winter league running from September to May.
+Its top division, the Premier, is a seventh level division in the Republic of Ireland football league system.

 The league is regularly featured in the local newspapers – The Kerryman and the Kerry's Eye.
-Killarney Celtic FC recently won the Premier A for a seventh successive season.
+Killarney Celtic F.C. recently won the Premier A for a seventh successive season.

 History

-The league was formed in 1971 with eight teams competing in its first season.
+The Kerry and District League was formed in 1971 with eight teams competing in the first season.
 Its founding members included Tralee Dynamos and Killarney Athletic, both of whom had previously played in the Limerick Desmond League.
 Other founding members included St Brendan's Park.
 Tralee Dynamos were the inaugural champions and subsequently became the league's most successful team.

+By 2016, the league had six divisions: the Premier A and Premier B, Division 1A and 1B down to Division 2A and 2B.

+The 2020–21 season was cancelled due to the coronavirus pandemic.
+In June 2022, Sean O'Keefe was re-elected as chairman of the league.

+For the 2023–24 season, the league's six divisions were the Premier A, Premier B, Division 1, 2, 3 and 4.
+By the 2025–26 season, the Premier A division had its name changed to the KDL Premier and the Premier B division had been renamed the KDL Championship.
+This season also saw a new entry to the league in the form of Kerry Blues, a newly formed team made up entirely of members from An Garda Síochána.

+League pyramid

+The Kerry District League has six divisions.
+There are two underage leagues in the KDL with a Youths League for under-18 teams as well as an Under-17 League.
+The league also organises a women's division and an over-35 division.

+As of November 2024, there is no promotion or relegation system between the Kerry District League and the Munster Senior League.
+Junior clubs can apply to join the intermediate ranks if they feel they are capable, starting at the lowest intermediate division.
+The last non-Cork side playing at intermediate level was Tralee Dynamos in the early 2000s.